Piketulus/ChessBot/documentation/user_manual.md

     $ curl -d '' https<span></span>://lichess.org/api/bot/account/upgrade -H "Authorization: Bearer INSERT YOUR TOKEN HERE"

-4. To play against the bot yourself, you will also need to register a regular lichess account.

 ### Starting up the bot

 1. Clone the project and run in the root directory: `./gradlew build`

 2. 1.
 To play bot against bot: Go on lichess with the bot account and select *Play with the computer*, choose the computer level (the bot will probably have a hard time beating anything 4 or above), choose side and start the game.

-   2. To play against the bot yourself: Go on lichess with your bot account and select *Play with a friend*, log in with your regular lichess account on another device and copy the shown link to your browser and start the game.
+   2. To play against the bot yourself: Go on lichess with your bot account and select *Play with a friend*, choose side and start game.
+A link will be generated, copy the link and open it in an incognito browser window (so not signed in to lichess) or another device on another lichess account.
+You can now play against the bot.

 **Note:** if you play against the bot yourself and start as white, you will need to make your first move before starting up the bot in the next step.